India–Paraguay relations: Bilateral agreements

 An agreement between India and Paraguay provides visa-free travel privileges to holders of Diplomatic and Official passports since 1996.

+Trade

+India and Paraguay are in India-MERCOSUR Preferential Trade Agreement (PTA).

+On June 4, 2025, an Memorandum of understanding was signed between both the countries regarding improvements in the agricultural sector.

 Economic relations

 Bilateral trade between India and Paraguay totaled US$212 million in 2015, registering a growth of 27% over the previous year.
 India exported $145 million worth of goods to Paraguay and imported $67 million worth of commodities.
 The main commodities exported from India to Paraguay are organic chemicals, vehicles, auto parts, cosmetics, machinery, pharmaceuticals, plastics, sound and image devices, aluminium, and rubber products.
 The main commodities exported from Paraguay to India are soya oil (94% of imports), sunflower oil, leather and wood.

+Culture

+India and Paraguay signed a Cultural Exchange Program.

+Development

+Through India's NTPC as a Project Management Consultant for the development of a solar park in Paraguayan Chaco.

+Education and technology

 Citizens of Paraguay are eligible for scholarships under the Indian Technical and Economic Cooperation Programme.
 Many Paraguayan diplomats have received training in the Foreign Service Institute of India.

 Indian diaspora in Paraguay

 As of December 2016, around 600 Indians, 200 of whom are Indian citizens, reside in Paraguay, primarily in the city of Ciudad del Est in south-eastern Paraguay.
 The community is mostly of Gujarati and Sindhi origin.
 They are primarily engaged in trade, wholesale and retail businesses.